jonathan-bower/DataScienceResources/README.md

 Python is my workhorse language specifically as it has many data science and statistic library, the ability to work in production environments, and work on other problems outside of data science.
 There are many other languages that could be useful but are not covered here: Julia, R, Cython, Pig, Scala, Java, etc.

 * [Python @ Codecademy](http://www.codecademy.com/en/tracks/python) - If you have never used Python, right this way..
-* [The Python Wiki](https://wiki.python.org/moin/FrontPage) - Good resource with lots of info about Python
+* [The Python Wiki](https://wiki.python.org/moin/FrontPage) - Good resource with lots of info about Python.
-* [Python for Data Science Tutorial - Kaggle](https://www.kaggle.com/wiki/GettingStartedWithPythonForDataScience) - Stepping into Data Science with Kaggle and installing some libraries
+* [Python for Data Science Tutorial - Kaggle](https://www.kaggle.com/wiki/GettingStartedWithPythonForDataScience) - Stepping into Data Science with Kaggle and installing some libraries.
 * [Introduction to Data Processing with Python](http://opentechschool.github.io/python-data-intro/) - Just as the name says - some introductory level information and exercises.
 * [Git tutorial](https://try.github.io/levels/1/challenges/1) - Git for Version Control.
 Simple tutorial for Git from Github.